DP-Fusion: Token-Level Differentially Private Inference for Large Language Models: Background

 \textbf{3.
-DP-Decoding:} \citet{dpdecod} proposed DP-decoding, which blends the LLM's output probability distribution (Eq. \ref{eq:llm_math_inline}) with a uniform distribution $u$ (i.e., \(1 / |\mathcal{V}|\) for each token \(t\)).
-Then, for a token \(y\), the modified probability is \( \tilde \Pr (y \mid x_{<t}) = \lambda\, \Pr(y \mid x_{<t}) + (1-\lambda)\, u, \) where $\lambda\in[0,1]$ controls the privacy/utility trade-off: larger $\lambda$ allows more of the original LLM distribution to pass through, thus improving text quality but reducing privacy (e.g.,~increasing an attacker's ability to guess the original input tokens).
+DP-Decoding:} \citet{dpdecod} proposed DP-decoding, which linearly interpolates the LLM's output probability distribution (Eq. \ref{eq:llm_math_inline}) with a uniform distribution $u$ (i.e., \(1 / |\mathcal{V}|\) for each token \(t\)).
+Then, for a token \(y\), the new probability is \( \tilde \Pr (y \mid x_{<t}) = \lambda\, \Pr(y \mid x_{<t}) + (1-\lambda)\, u, \) where $\lambda\in[0,1]$ controls the privacy/utility trade-off: larger $\lambda$ allows more of the original LLM distribution to pass, thus improving text quality but reducing privacy (e.g.,~increasing an attacker's ability to guess the original input tokens).

 \textbf{4.
 DP-Prompt:} \citet{utpala-etal-2023-locally} proposed DP-Prompt, which clips the logits ($z$ from Eq. {\ref{eq:llm_math_inline}}) to the range $[-b_1,b_2]$ and then uses the exponential mechanism to sample the next token $y$.
 Here, the \textit{clipping width} $[-b_1,b_2]$ and the temperature controls the privacy/utility tradeoff.